Identifying Retail Leasing Talent

 What does this mean?

-The “Mean” age of VP Retail Leasing executives within Canada is somewhere between 45 and 55 years of age.
-When one considers the limited number of high performing executives within this group in conjunction with the weakness for high performance identified at the Manager level, we believe that the Canadian retail owner/developer will likely face succession challenges for the next ten years.
+The “Mean” age of VP Retail Leasing executives in Canada is between 45 and 55 years.
+When one considers the limited number of high-performing executives within this group in conjunction with the weakness for high performance identified at the Manager level, we believe that the Canadian retail owner/developer will likely face succession challenges for the next ten years.

-Through our benchmark, companies are able to assess the success potential and manage the career trajectory of their rising management stars in a manner that meets the strategic needs of the firm’s growth.
-A statistical analysis suggests that a significant percentage of Managers, Retail Leasing do not possess the fundamental attributes to be successful in the role of VP Retail Leasing; nor are they likely to increase their score in regard to these specific attributes through employee development programs.
+Through our benchmark, companies can assess the potential for success and manage the career trajectories of their rising management stars in ways that meet the strategic needs of the firm’s growth.
+A statistical analysis suggests that a significant percentage of Managers, Retail Leasing, do not possess the fundamental attributes to be successful in the role of VP Retail Leasing, nor are they likely to increase their scores in these specific attributes through employee development programs.

 We are confident that this VP Retail Leasing Predictive Profile can be successfully applied to predict who would be successful in this role.

-Assuming relevant education and experience with the lease document and nuance of the business are in hand, we can predict with 86% accuracy as to whether the individual has the wherewithal to be “high performing.”
+Assuming relevant education and experience with the lease document and the nuances of the business are in hand, we can predict with 86% accuracy whether the individual has the wherewithal to be “high performing.”

 4. Senior Manager, Retail Leasing

-Of the entire sample of retail leasing professionals we determined that 72% had the critical behavioral attributes to achieve a high level of performance in the role of Senior Manager, Retail Leasing.
-Within this grouping of 72%, only 39% of incumbent Senior Managers, Retail Leasing perform at the same level as their superiors and Greenfield colleagues.
+Of the entire sample of retail leasing professionals, we determined that 72% had the critical behavioural attributes to achieve a high level of performance in the role of Senior Manager, Retail Leasing.
+Within this 72% grouping, only 39% of incumbent Senior Managers, Retail Leasing, perform at the same level as their superiors and Greenfield colleagues.

 Observation 8: A “Probability of Career Success Score (POS),” or “Predictor of Success Score” ranging from 60 – 90 and deemed to be “Near to & High Performing” was achieved by 72% of the overall retail leasing sample, while the remaining 28% achieved a POS rating as “Typically Meeting” expectations.